aws/aws-cdk-rfcs/text/0219-ecs-service-extensions.md

 - Does this API address the customer need well enough?
 - Is the API configurable enough?
-Are we missing important properties that need to be able to be passed into the L3 construct to change the L2 construct?
+Are we missing important properties that need to be able to be passed into the L3 construct to change the L2 constructs?
 - Is the initial set of extensions full featured enough?
-- If not what other extensions do we need to develop?
+If not what other extensions do we need to develop?

 # Future Possibilities